ovanderzee/onscreenness/README.md

 ![onscreenness classes](artefacts/classes.png)

-When the element covers the height or width of the viewport, the class 'overscreen' is assigned.
+Class 'overscreen' is a special case for elements too big to appear entirely the screen.
+The class 'overscreen' is assigned when:
+* The element covers the viewport in one aspect and is entirely visible in the other aspect.
+* The element covers the viewport entirely

-With stylerules you can then set the elements appearance when it enters or leaves the viewport, that's up to you.
+With stylerules you can now set the elements' appearance while it moves through the viewport, that's up to you.

 Also, each involved element gets an 'onscreenness' and a 'overlapping' data attribute.